Page last updated 06 August, 2026.

 Bisonte C45 is an Italian tier 8 heavy tank.
-It has a very odd gun, with a 2 shell auto-reloader, but one of these shells is a reserve shell.
+It has a 2 shell auto-reloader, but one of these shells is a reserve shell.
 It has amazing DPM for 310 alpha, but other than this, it has very average mobility, standard heavy tank armour, and unimpressive gun handling.

 Armour